RarelyCharlie/rarelycharlie.github.io/glossary.md

 # post
 A statement made in a personal ~~feed~~ or in a ~~thread~~ in a ~~forum~~.

+# Professional
+16th of the 18 levels in the listener ~~certification~~ program.

+# Professional with Honors
+17th of the 18 levels in the listener ~~certification~~ program.

 # professionalism
 One of the qualities used to rate ~~listeners/listener~~ during or after a ~~chat~~.
 Not further defined.
 In particular, opinions may differ on whether it is professional or not for a listener to appear warm and human.